TokynBlast/BottleNeck/README.md

 > [!CAUTION]
 > THIS IS DANGEROUS.<br>
 > THIS WILL DESTORY AN OS.<br>
-> DO NOT RUN THIS ON YOUR OWN HARDWARE.

 ## Setup
 Make sure your target is either on Linux or Windows.